Master of Divinity

 82 credit hours of coursework

-Our Master of Divinity (MDiv) program develops wise, adaptive leaders who thoughtfully engage the needs of our ever-changing culture and pursue the ongoing relevance of the story of God.
+Earn your Master of Divinity without relocating to Seattle.
+Our low residency Master of Divinity (MDiv) program develops wise, adaptive leaders who thoughtfully engage the needs of our ever-changing culture and pursue the ongoing relevance of the story of God.

 Developing faithful presence